Medicare Advantage Plan Cost 2026

 Medicare Advantage plan types handle networks and referrals differently.
 Some give you total freedom to choose doctors.
 Others save you money by limiting your options.

-• Regional PPO Plans: These cover entire states or even multiple states and are helpful if you split time between locations or travel frequently.
-They're harder to find than local PPOs but work well for snowbirds and frequent travelers.
+• Regional PPO Plans: These plans cover entire states or multiple states.
+Coverage works well for people splitting time between locations or traveling frequently.
+Availability is more limited than local PPOs, which works well for snowbirds and frequent travelers.

-• PFFS Plans: Private Fee-for-Service plans give you maximum provider choice.
-Any doctor who accepts Medicare and agrees to the plan's payment terms can treat you.
-The catch?
-Not every doctor accepts PFFS terms, so call ahead.
-No primary care physician required, no referrals needed.
+• PFFS Plans: Private Fee-for-Service plans maximize provider choice.
+Any Medicare-accepting doctor who agrees to the plan's payment terms can provide care.
+Not all doctors accept PFFS terms, so verify acceptance before appointments.
+No primary care physician or referrals required.

 How Can You Lower Your Medicare Advantage Plan Costs?

-Want to slash what you're paying for Medicare Advantage?
-You've got options.
-Some work best when you're shopping for plans during open enrollment.
+Some work best when you're shopping during open enrollment.
 Others are assistance programs you can tap into if money's tight.
 Don't skip checking these out even if you think you earn too much.
 The income limits might surprise you, and the savings definitely will.

 1. 1